nasrat-v/nm_objdump/README.md

 # nm_objdump
-A simple implementation of GNU shell commands: Nm and Objdump
+A simple implementation of GNU shell commands: Nm and Objdump.
+There are very useful tool for programmers who are working on compilation tools, or for programmers who are working on binary security.

 # NM
 GNU nm lists the symbols from object files objfile….
 If no object files are listed as arguments, nm assumes the file a.out.